Why One Homeowner’s Electricity Bills Doubled After a Heat Pump Install

 The Psychology of the Electricity Bill

-Flow temperatures set too high This is probably the single most common problem.
-Heat pumps are designed to work efficiently at lower flow temperatures typically between 35°C and 45°C for a well-designed system.
-When flow temperatures are set at 55°C, 60°C, or higher (often because an installer defaulted to boiler-like settings), efficiency drops sharply and electricity consumption rises.
-A heat pump running at unnecessarily high flow temperatures can use 30–50% more electricity than it should.
+Understanding the fuel-switching explanation is important, but it should never be used to explain away a genuine efficiency problem.
+Heat pumps can and do develop issues from installation, from configuration, or from system design that cause them to use far more electricity than they should.
+These are real problems with real costs, and they are worth taking seriously.
+The issues we find most frequently in poorly performing systems are flow temperatures set too high, which is probably the single most common problem.
+Heat pumps are designed to work efficiently at lower flow temperatures, typically between 35°C and 45°C for a well-designed system.
+When flow temperatures are set at 55°C, 60°C, or higher often because an installer defaulted to boiler-like settings efficiency drops sharply and electricity consumption rises substantially.
+A heat pump running at unnecessarily high flow temperatures can use 30 to 50 percent more electricity than it should.
+Our guide on what flow temperature your heat pump should run at explains the correct approach in detail.

 In the case we mentioned at the start of this article, the culprit was flow temperature.
-Once this was corrected alongside some control improvements, electricity consumption dropped and comfort actually improved.
-The homeowner had been paying more and getting less a common combination when a system has not been properly set up.
+Once this was corrected alongside some control improvements, electricity consumption dropped noticeably and comfort actually improved.
+The homeowner had been paying more and getting less a combination that is more common than it should be when a system has not been properly set up.

 How Heat Pumps Are Supposed to Run